kgrewal2/mdbuild/README.md

 ### Usage
 - `:call MDbuild()` to convert current file into HTML file.
 - `:call MDpreview()` to open the generated HTML file in the browser.

+#### Auto-refresh HTML
+- Open another terminal.
+(Do not close it while you are working with the file)
+- Run `python -m http.server`
+- Open the given url (generally `0.0.0.0:8000`) in the preferred browser.
+- Go to the generated html file.

+Now the HTML file will be automatically refreshed when you call `MDbuild()

 ### Options
 - Add `autocmd BufWritePost * call MDbuild()` to `~/.vim/ftplugin/markdown.vim` to auto-generate HTML when markdown is saved.